dharmik2319/cs-exhibition/README.md

 - In all these folders, there will be filler files named `filler`.
 You may remove them after you create atleast one other file in that folder.

 # A few Instructions
 - First of all, sign in to [GitHub](https://github.com).
-I hope you now how to do that.
+I hope you know how to do that.
 - Then, you may go [here](https://docs.github.com/en/get-started/quickstart/create-a-repo) and navigate using the pane on the left side, and go through everything until you understand.
 Make sure to visit [this](https://docs.github.com/en/get-started/quickstart/contributing-to-projects), as it will be the thing you will be doing the most.
 - Some additional resources:
 	- https://www.freecodecamp.org/news/the-beginners-guide-to-git-github/ (no need to do the `git` part, you can just use the web version of github.)